cstamas/rrf-demo/README.md

 remote repository were asked for from Atlassian as well.
 This "leakage" of artifact requests is caused by the fact that Maven goes "round robin" just to get the needed artifact, by iterating (in effective POM order) thru remote repositories.
-This not only adds extra time to build (as HTTP requests are issues only to get 404 response), but also "leaks" your dependencies to those repositories that for sure have no such thing.
+This not only adds extra time to build (as HTTP requests are issued only to get 404 response), but also "leaks" your dependencies to those repositories that for sure have no such thing.

 ## Lets fix this